jackromo/RandTerrainPy/README.md

 # RandTerrainPy

 This is a random terrain generator for Python.

-It's a work in progress, but if you're interested in contributing then email me at sharrackor@gmail.com.
+(If you're interested in contributing, then email me at sharrackor@gmail.com.)

 ## License